-|How will I receive the financial aid funds?||You must fill out the EAP EFT form and return it to UOEAP for direct deposits.
+|How will I receive the financial aid funds?||You must fill out the UCEAP EFT form and return it to UOEAP for direct deposits.
 You must fill out this form even if you are registered for Bruin Direct Deposit.
 Be sure to attend a financial aid workshop for more details.
 Students are notified of upcoming workshops via email.|

-|Who do I contact if I change my address?||Your UOEAP financial coordinator, Operations Specialist, and EAP counselor.
+|Who do I contact if I change my address?||Your UOEAP financial coordinator, Operations Specialist, and UCEAP counselor.
 Also, you must update your contact information in MyEAP.|

-|Do I need a Power of Attorney is not required however, may be useful depending on the management of your finances while abroad.
-Be sure to attend the EAP financial aid workshop for more information.
+|Do I need a Power of Attorney while abroad?||Power of Attorney is not required, however, may be useful depending on the management of your finances while abroad.
+Be sure to attend the UCEAP financial aid workshop for more information.
 Students are notified of upcoming workshops via email.|

 |Do I keep a bank account in the U.S. or start one abroad?||This varies by country.
 Be sure to read your EAP County Guide to make the best decision.|

 |What if I extend from a semester to a year program while abroad?||Your financial aid package will be revised once the extension has been approved by UOEAP.|

 |When do I receive the financial aid disbursements?||As disbursement dates for various forms of aid vary, students are encouraged to attend a financial aid workshop.
 Students are notified of upcoming workshops via email.|